-The most popular times to visit are during the spring and winter.
+The most popular times to visit these scenic Massachusetts gardens are during the spring and winter.
 The spring features the flora at full bloom, where the entire space is filled with colors and a pleasant aroma.
 The Gardens Aglow event is during the winter, where the site features an incredible Christmas light display.

 8. Plimoth Plantation